Map of Natural Hot Springs in the U.S.

 - Mount Princeton Hot Springs Resort: This resort in the Rocky mountains has multiple pools and a historic bath house.

 - Springs Resort and Spa in Pagosa Springs: is home to the world's deepest geothermal hot spring.
 The resort offers a variety of springs ranging from 66°F to 110°F.

 In case you are interested, you can rent a retreat in Pagosa Springs by the river, or in the city centre.
 For cozy and friendly options visit VRBO!

 Because of its unique geological location, Idaho offers countless geothermal pools.
 Many are easy to access.
 Others need a hike to be reached.
 Here are a few of them.
 Source: VisitIdaho.org

 - Boat Box Hot Springs: This spring flows into what appears to be an old mining cauldron.
 You can cool the pool a bit with water from the river!

 - Frenchman’s Bend Hot Springs: A hot spring snuggled up against some large boulders along the gravel road.

-- Burgdorf Hot Springs: You can rent a wood cabin in this site but what makes it special is that is disconnected from modern world facilities.
+- Burgdorf Hot Springs: You can rent a wood cabin on this site, but what makes it unique is that it is disconnected from modern world facilities.